o-fl0w/stash-vr/README.md

 docker run --name=stash-vr -e STASH_GRAPHQL_URL=http://localhost:9999/graphql -e STASH_API_KEY=XXX -p 9666:9666 ofl0w/stash-vr:latest
 ```

+After installation open your endpoint (e.g. `http://localhost:9666`) in a regular browser to verify your setup.

 ### Configuration
 * `STASH_GRAPHQL_URL`
   * **Required**
-  * Url to your Stash graphql - something like `http://<stash.host>:<9999>/graphql`
+  * Url to your Stash graphql - something like `http://<stash.host>:<9999>/graphql`.
 * `STASH_API_KEY`
   * Api key to your Stash if it's using authentication, otherwise not required.

 #### Optional
 * `FAVORITE_TAG`
-  * Name of tag in Stash to hold scenes marked as [favorites](#favorites) (will be created if not present)
   * Default: `FAVORITE`
+  * Name of tag in Stash to hold scenes marked as [favorites](#favorites) (will be created if not present).
 * `FILTERS`
+  * Default: Empty
-  * Select the filters to show by setting one of below values
+  * Narrow the selection of filters to show by setting one of below values:
     * `frontpage`
-      * Show only filters found on Stash front page
+      * Show only filters found on Stash front page.
     * Comma separated list of filter ids, e.g. `1,5,12`
-      * Show only filters with provided filter ids
+      * Show only filters from this list.
     * Empty
-      * Show all saved filters
+      * Show all saved filters.
-  * Default: Empty
 * `HERESPHERE_SYNC_MARKERS`
+  * Default: `false`
   * Enable sync of Marker from HereSphere [NOTE](#heresphere-sync-of-markers)
-  * Default: `false`
 * `HERESPHERE_QUICK_MARKERS`
-  * HereSphere displays all tags on track 0 above the seekbar.
-By default, Stash-VR puts studio and tags on track 0 for context at a quick glance.
-If this is set to `true` Stash-VR will for quick access instead put Markers on track 0 if they exist.
   * Default: `false`
+  * Put markers, instead of studio and tags, above the seekbar in HereSphere for quick access and context.
 * `FORCE_HTTPS`
-  * Set this to `true` to force Stash-VR to use HTTPS if it's having issues running behind a reverse proxy.
   * Default: `false`
+  * Force Stash-VR to use HTTPS.
+Useful as a last resort attempt if you're having issues with Stash-VR behind a reverse proxy.

 ## Features
-* Show following sections in video player:
+* Browse, play and manage videos from your Stash library using native VR UI of supported video players.
-  - Filters from your Stash front page
+* Display your Stash library as configured in Stash from your front page and saved filters.
-  - Your other saved filters
 * Provide transcoding endpoints to your videos served by Stash
 * HereSphere:
   * Two-way sync